Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient

 Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient - Chicago, IL

 Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient is an addiction treatment center located at 2525 South Michigan Avenue, 4th Floor in the 60616 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include 12-step rehab, motivational interviewing and motivational incentives.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides intensive outpatient heroin treatment, regular outpatient heroin treatment and outpatient heroin services.
-It also provides inpatient dual diagnosis treatment and residential heroin use treatment.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include anger management, 12 step rehabilitation and counseling for substance abuse.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides IOT, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides inpatient dual diagnosis treatment and residential heroin abuse treatment.

 Address: 2525 South Michigan Avenue, 4th Floor, Chicago, IL 60616